 In addition to making small changes outside your comfort zone each day, you might also aim to go a little off the beaten track.

-Rather than choosing the more touristy beachfront resorts, find something authentic, perhaps inland, or choose to stay closer to nature where your likely to find the local experiences.
+Rather than choosing the more touristy beachfront resorts, find something authentic, perhaps inland, or choose to stay closer to nature where you’re likely to find the local experiences.

 Build in time to explore freely, immersing yourself in each new experience.
 You’ll want to set aside a few unscheduled days that afford you the opportunity to just see where the day (or the route) takes you.